What Does Race Have To Do with Prostate Cancer?

 I was talking to my father who got prostate cancer at the age of 72.
 He is now 84 years old.
 He was also one of many that never went and got tested.
 I talked with my husband who is 60 and my two grown children who are 40 and 41.
 These are very sensible adults who refused to get tested, despite all that they know and all I have told them about this disease.

 I wanted to do some research and see why this was happening to so many men of color.
-Are they scared, nervous or just ashamed to be tested?
+Are they scared, nervous, or just ashamed to be tested?

 Environmental factors and health insurance

-Next, we look at medical care; cancer is less likely to be detected in the early stages among African-American men because they are less likely to have health insurance and have less access to health care.
+We look at medical care; cancer is less likely to be detected in the early stages among African-American men because they are less likely to have health insurance and have less access to health care.
 I’m sure that if you don’t have sufficient financial support it can affect your ability to get to a good doctor or buy medications.
 These things can prolong you on getting the proper treatment early.
 But what about all the people who have good health care.
-What is their excuse?
+What is their excuse?2

 My husband and sons have great jobs with the best health insurance.
 I asked them why they were scared to just get tested.
 They all had to write their answers down on a piece of paper for me; they didn’t want to say it out loud.
-They all wrote that they didn’t want anyone doing rectal exams on them and any unnecessary treatments and they didn’t want to lose any sexual functions after treatment.
+They all wrote that they didn’t want anyone doing rectal exams on them and any unnecessary treatments, and they didn’t want to lose any sexual functions after treatment.
 I’m beginning to think that this is the main reason most men won’t get checked early.

 There also seems to be mistrust with their doctor.
-The mistrust in our community is very high, but it’s time to get over it.
+The mistrust in our community is very high, but I think it’s time to get over it.
 We need to have our young and old men get screened early before any cancer starts to grow or to catch it early.
 It is up to us to educate and tell the men in our lives that there is no shame in talking about prostate cancer.
-There are men that would rather not know -- they fear the treatments.
+There are men that would rather not know: they fear the treatments.
 I think this is true of all men.